BPS lumps in the Nonminimal $CP^1$ Maxwell-Chern-Simons Model: On the BPS configurations

 \subsection{The BPS approach}

-Once the preliminary definitions from the $\CP^1$-Maxwell model are explained, we can proceed to the study the BPS properties of the field configurations in a Fubini-Study-like target space which emerge from the $\CP^1$-Maxwell theory.
-Toward this end, let us begin by considering the energy carried by the $\CP^1$-Maxwell fields.
+Once the preliminary definitions from the $\CP^1$-Maxwell-CS model are explained, we can proceed to the study the BPS properties of the field configurations in a Fubini-Study-like target space which emerge from the $\CP^1$-Maxwell-CS theory.
+Toward this end, let us begin by considering the energy carried by the $\CP^1$-Maxwell-CS fields.
 Within this framework, the energy in the static case is\footnote{For simplicity, we adopt natural units, i.e., $\hbar=e=1$.}